-Although I kept my recipe fairly simple by adding just a few herbs, this recipe is quite versatile.
-Stuffing your rice balls with other veggies (like peas) and even meat can easily turn this into a completely new dish.
+Although I kept my rice balls recipe fairly simple by adding just a few herbs, this recipe is quite versatile.
+Stuffing your rice balls with other veggies (like peas) and even meat can quickly turn this into a completely new dish.

 Here are a few more appetizer recipes:Print